 Queen of the Nile: Understanding Cotton and Cotton Fibers

-Posted by Jessica Bardsley on
+Jessica Bardsley |

 Cotton is one of the most cherished materials in the world of luxury bedding, and for good reason.
 Its natural softness, breathability, and durability make it a perfect choice for those seeking a blend of comfort and elegance in their linens.
 However, not all cotton is created equal.
 The quality of cotton used in your bedding depends on various factors, with one of the most significant being the length of the cotton fibers, known as the staple length.